magentabusiness/magentabusiness.github.io/use-cases/air-quality-monitoring.md

 ---
 layout: use-case
 title: Urban & Industrial Air Monitoring with IoT and Dashboards
-description: Monitor, analyze, and act on air quality in real time with ThingsBoard — the flexible IoT platform for cities, industries, and research.
+description: Monitor, analyze, and act on air quality in real time with IoT Hub — the flexible IoT platform for cities, industries, and research.
 notitle: "true"
 customTitle: "true"
 includeAdvantages: "true"